Szałamaje

 Szałamaje is a settlement in the administrative district of Gmina Czersk, within Chojnice County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 9 km north-east of Czersk, 38 km north-east of Chojnice, and 69 km south-west of the regional capital Gdańsk.

 For details of the history of the region, see History of Pomerania.

 Transport

 Szałamaje boasts its own self-named railway station; a PSR (Polish State Railways - PKP in Polish) station.

 The station serves both passenger and freight trains.
 Its start station being Nowa Wieś Wielka and end station Gdynia Port Centralny.